Skip to content

 • Strong systems of support for staff and students.

 This initiative promotes collaboration between educators from kindergarten through college and careers.
 Area educators from public and private education systems are welcome to participate.
-The goal of this collaborative partnership between ECC and the public school districts in Community College District 509 is to ensure that all District 509 young people are ready for college-level courses and can experience success after high school.
+The goal of this collaboration between ECC and public school districts in Community College District 509 is student readiness.
+It ensures that all District 509 students are prepared for college-level courses and success after high school.

 Members of ACCSS work in cross-organizational teams to establish regional priorities for strengthening regional students' college and career readiness.
-In recent years, the priorities have largely been driven by the state of Illinois’ education legislation, the Illinois Postsecondary & Workforce Readiness Act (PWR Public Act 99-0674).
+In recent years, priorities have been largely driven by Illinois' education legislation, the Illinois Postsecondary & Workforce Readiness Act.
+This act is also known as PWR Public Act 99-0674.

 Collaborative Priorities

-The Alliance for College and Career Student Success at Elgin Community College establishes annual priority areas for collaboration.
+The Alliance for College and Career Student Success at ECC establishes yearly priority areas for collaboration and student success improvement.
 The current areas of focus are outlined below.
 This web page's sidebar includes quarterly college and career readiness reports detailing progress toward the priorities for a given year.

 College-Career Pathways

-ACCSS develops robust college-career pathways that will help students move seamlessly from high school to college-level courses in specific career fields.
-These pathways will align with regional employer expectations, meet state-defined competencies, and promote student preparation for regional employment opportunities.
-The course maps for each pathway include identifying strategic (high-value) dual credit courses to aid students in earning college credit while in high school.
+ACCSS develops robust college-career pathways to help students move seamlessly from high school to college-level courses in specific career fields.
+These pathways align with regional employer expectations, meet state-defined competencies, and promote student preparation for regional employment opportunities.
+Course maps identify high-value dual credit courses to help students earn college credit while still in high school.
 The following publications detail recent products of our collaboration:

-In addition to defining regional and district-specific course maps, our teams collaborate to create opportunities for students to experience team-based challenges and engage in various forms of work-based learning.
+Our teams define regional and district-specific course maps to guide students.
+They also collaborate to create opportunities for team-based challenges and work-based learning.
 This work supports the development of the College and Career Pathway Endorsements in our district high schools.

 Student Transitions

-The state of Illinois has published a detailed framework to guide students, families, and educators on the types of experiences and information a student should have to make the most informed decision about college and career planning.
-The framework recognizes the developmental nature of this preparation for students in that it begins in 8th grade and continues through high school.
+The state of Illinois has published a detailed framework to guide students, families, and educators in college and career planning.
+This framework outlines the experiences and information students need to make informed decisions.
+The framework acknowledges that preparation starts in 8th grade and continues through high school, evolving as students develop.

-The Postsecondary & Career Expectations (PaCE) framework has been adopted by Community Unit School District 300, Central District 301, St. Charles School District 303, and Unit District 46.
-Within each district’s plan for developing students for success after high school, the framework details learning experiences within three key areas:
+Several local school districts have adopted the Postsecondary & Career Expectations (PaCE) framework.
+These include Community Unit School District 300, Central District 301, St. Charles School District 303, and Unit District 46.

 1. Career Exploration and Development;